Code-Institute-Submissions/TonnyG95-MyHomeFrontend_JanResub/README.md

 During this project, I got a new mentor Rohit Sharma.
 I want to thank him for all tips and tricks that helped me improve this project and I want to thank him for all time he spent answering my questions.
 And big thanks to Code Institute Tutors Jonh and Gemma for helping me with this project.

 ### Disclaimer
-This project was create for educational purposes only, and credits for all pictures/icons and listings used in this project go to their respective owners.
+This project was created for educational purposes only, and credits for all pictures/icons and listings used in this project go to their respective owners.

 [Back to top](#table-of-contents)